comunica/Article-SSWS2020-AMF/content/evaluation.md

 Based on our LDF server and Comunica implementations that were discussed in [](#implementation), we defined five experiments, corresponding to our five research questions from [](#problem-statement).
 For each experiment, we introduce hypotheses that will be statistically tested based on our results.
-The declararive configuration files for running these experiments with Comunica Bencher are present on [GitHub](https://github.com/comunica/Experiments-AMF) under an open license, and can be started from scratch by _executing a single command_.
+The declararive configuration files for running these experiments with Comunica Bencher will be present on GitHub under an open license, and can be started from scratch by _executing a single command_.
 Furthermore, all raw results and scripts for analyzing them can be found in this same repository.